Proper biharmonic maps and $(2,1)$-harmonic morphisms from some wild geometries: Explicit -Harmonic Morphisms

 \begin{example} For an open subset $M$ of $\rn^m$ and $A,B,\alpha,\beta\in\Omega(M)$ let the functions $\lambda,f:M\to\rn$ be defined by

 If $A\neq 0$, then the associated horizontally conformal map $\Phi:M\to\cn$ is a proper $(2,1)$-harmonic morphism i.e.

 \end{example}

 The next result is a reformulation of Proposition 3.9 of \cite{Gha-Gud-1}, see also Corollary 3.1 of \cite{Gha-Ou-1}.
-Together with Example \ref{example-(2,1)-1} it is a useful tool for manufacturing a large variety of proper $(2,1)$-harmonic morphisms $(M,g)\to\cn$ on the non-trivial manifolds constructed there.
+Together with Example \ref{example-(2,1)-1} it is a useful tool for manufacturing a large variety of proper $(2,1)$-harmonic morphisms $(M,g)\to N^2$, to Riemann surfaces on the non-trivial manifolds constructed there.

-\begin{proposition} Let $(M,g)$ be a Riemannian manifold and $\phi:M\to\cn$ be a proper $(2,1)$-harmonic morphism.
-Further, let $F:U\to\cn$ be a non-constant holomorphic function defined on an open subset of $\cn$ containing $\phi (M)$.
-Then the composition $F\circ \phi:(M,g)\to\cn$ is a proper $(2,1)$-harmonic morphism, in particular a proper biharmonic map. \end{proposition}
+\begin{proposition} Let $(M,g)$ be a Riemannian manifold, $N^2$ be a Riemann surface and $\phi:M\to\cn$ be a proper $(2,1)$-harmonic morphism.
+Further, let $F:U\to N^2$ be a non-constant holomorphic function defined on an open subset of $\cn$ containing $\phi (M)$.
+Then the composition $F\circ \phi:(M,g)\to N^2$ is a proper $(2,1)$-harmonic morphism, in particular a proper biharmonic map. \end{proposition}

 Every complex-valued harmonic function, locally defined in the plane $\cn$, is the sum of a holomorphic and an anti-holomorphic one.
 This leads us to the next statement.

 \begin{proposition} Let $(M,g)$ be a Riemannian manifold and $\phi:M\to\cn$ be a submersive $(2,1)$-harmonic morphism.
 Further, let $F,G:U\to\cn$ be holomorphic functions defined on an open subset $U$ of $\cn$ containing $\phi (M)$ and $\psi=F+\bar G$.
 Then the composition $\psi\circ \phi:(M,g)\to\cn$ is a biharmonic map.
 It is proper if and only if